-ip addr command is used to check the IP address of a network interface
+Manage the IP address of a network interface with ip addr command

 The ip addr command is a basic networking utility used to view, add, and delete IP addresses on network interfaces.